yashkumarsharma/vagrant-selenium/README.md

 ```
 $ cd {YourNodeJSProject}

 $ npm install vagrant-e2etesting-protractor

 $ cd node_modules/vagrant-e2etesting-protractor

 $ vagrant up

+# There is a folder named "TESTES" and "GettingStarted" configured in the Vagrant configuration.
+# The default sync method is rsync.
+It does not require you give root password.
+# The rsync synced folder does a one-time one-way sync from the machine running
+# to the machine being started by Vagrant.

+# The default Sync folder settings
+# ./node_modules/vagrant-e2etesting-protractor/TESTES --> VM --> /home/vagrant/TESTS
+# ./node_modules/vagrant-e2etesting-protractor/GettingStarted --> VM --> /home/vagrant/GettingStarted

+# You can change type: "rsync" to type: "nfs" in Vagrantfile for allowing you have
+# real-time sync without reloading Vagrant.

+# Notes to Windows users: NFS folders do not work on Windows hosts.
+# Vagrant will ignore your request for NFS synced folders on Windows.

+# In order to manage the collection of Protractor files in your project,
-# You can also choose to make a symbolic link to sync your test files to VM
+# you can also choose to make a symbolic link from the TESTES folder
+# to your project workspace outside the node_modules folder for doing
+# file sync between your test files and the VM.

 $ cd YourNodeJSProject

 $ ln -s node_modules/vagrant-e2etesting-protractor/TESTS  MyProtractorTests

-# All files under MyProtractorTests will be shared (R/W) to VM /home/vagrant/TESTS/*
+# All files under MyProtractorTests will be synced /home/vagrant/TESTS/

 ```